 Write a resume that hones in on the target, captures your unique value, and showcases your success stories early in the resume.

-- Operational Transformation – Designed and implemented innovative operational systems for Ralph Lauren’s 20K square foot offsite warehouse processing 2.4M units annually, key to maximizing efficiency while ensuring on time delivery of product to the Flagship stores.
+- Operational Transformation – Designed and implemented innovative operational systems for Ralph Lauren’s 20K square foot offsite warehouse processing 2.4M units annually, the key to maximizing efficiency while ensuring on-time delivery of the product to the Flagship stores.

 - FINANCIAL ANALYSIS – Pioneered use of Six Sigma methodologies for conducting historic analysis of commodity positions.
 Designed regression model of the market, allowing Risk Management to take commodity positions at the most opportune time, saving $25M annually in 2019.

-Continue to add value in the descriptions of your roles
+Continue to add value to the descriptions of your roles

 - Created a comprehensive plan to redesign messaging environment with detailed architecture for current and future state, project plan, presentation to the executive team, and timeline.